-Chelsea duo Eden Hazard and Kevin De Bruyne - the latter is on loan with Bundesliga outfit Werder Bremen - ensured Belgium maintain their place at the top of Group A after helping Marc Wilmots's side to a 2-0 victory over Macedonia.
+Chelsea duo Eden Hazard and Kevin De Bruyne - the latter on loan with Bundesliga outfit Werder Bremen - ensured Belgium maintain their place at the top of Group A after helping Marc Wilmots's side to a 2-0 victory over Macedonia.

 Meanwhile, Tottenham Hotspur midfielder Gylfi Sigurdsson scored an impressive brace to keep Iceland's qualification hopes alive in Group E with a 2-1 win against Slovenia.